-Place a sheet of parchment paper on a baking sheet and lightly spray with baking non-stick spray.
+Place a sheet of parchment paper on a baking sheet, or lightly spray with non-stick baking spray.

 Add flour, salt and baking soda to a large bowl and using a fork mix well.

-Pour this mixture out onto a lightly floured surface and gently knead until the dough forms a nice ball and holds together.
-Do not knead too much or your bread will be tough.
+Pour this mixture out onto a lightly floured surface and gently knead a few times until the dough forms a nice ball and holds together.
+Do not knead too much, or your bread will be tough.

-Using a knife cut an X about 1 inch deep and extend it almost to the edges of the dough.
+Using a sharp knife, cut an X about 1 inch deep and extend it almost to the edges of the dough.
 This helps it cook in the middle.